iCliniq Logo

 I read your query and can understand your concern.

 I should rule out alcohol use or the use of any other drugs.
 If nothing, then you should get further diagnostic tests to determine the correct diagnosis.
-Unfortunately, we should think over all possible alternatives until we reach the final diagnosis.
+Unfortunately, we should consider all possible alternatives until we reach the final diagnosis.
 Then, try to find a way to persuade him and make him understand his current health situation and the best methods to find the definitive treatment.

-Indeed he requires further tests and and has to start the treatment to reduce high ALT (alanine transaminase) along with healthy changes in diet and lifestyle habits.
+Indeed, he requires further tests and has to start the treatment to reduce high ALT (alanine transaminase), along with healthy changes in diet and lifestyle habits.

 Hope this helps.